Hái!

-History
+Background

 In April 2002, Budgie was touring the U.S. with the Banshees, and while in Chicago, met Japanese producer Hoppy Kamiyama, known for his work with Leonard Eto, previously of the Kodo Drummers.
 Budgie and Siouxsie had long wanted to collaborate with Eto, but had never contacted him.
 After an exchange of emails with Eto, the Creatures booked a studio in Tokyo and invited him to join them for a session on 19 August 2002.
 They approached the session in the same way as they conceived Feast: "Turn up and see what happens!".
 "The Creatures are primal: it's our guts, our deepest instincts coming through" commented Budgie.
 During that first recording session, Siouxsie took notes and stockpiled ideas for the songs.
 In the days that followed the session, the duo visited Roppongi district, the Shinto shrines and Lake Ashi, and shot images with a DV camera (that footage would later appear in a documentary included as a DVD in a limited edition of Hái!).

 The results of the Tokyo session with Budgie and Eto on drums and percussion became the backbone of Hái!.
 In France, 11 tracks were edited from the initial 90-minute tape.
 Siouxsie and Budgie then developed the songs over a period of several months.
 During this time, Budgie learned sound engineering and recorded the album.
 Siouxsie approached Hái! like a vinyl release, with an A-side and a B-side; noting that this method was "so we could have an extroverted side and an introverted and calmer one".
 In August 2003, they announced the release of Hái! for October, preceded by the single "Godzilla!".

 Release and alternative versions

 The single "Godzilla!", released one week before Hái!, included "Attack of the Supervixens", a non-album B-side inspired by Russ Meyer's film Supervixens.

 The album was released on both double-LP and CD.
 Initially, two extended CD versions were also issued, one including a bonus DVD containing video footage shot by Budgie and Siouxsie in Japan plus the video of "2nd Floor", and another with a CD bonus featuring the instrumental version of the album.
 A third edition called Hái!
 (Nama), containing the unedited drum sessions recorded in Tokyo for Hái!, was later issued in July 2004 via the band's website.
 Hái!
-(Náma) included 11 instrumentals, featuring Hoppy Kamiyama on "tape (Kaoss Pad)".
+(Náma) included 11 instrumentals, featuring musician Hoppy Kamiyama on "tape (Kaoss Pad)".

 The standard CD of Hái! was also re-released in 2004 with two bonus tracks: "The Temple of Dawn" and "Attack of the Supervixens" (originally the B-sides of the "Godzilla!"
 CD single).

 The album was also released on Spotify.